-PSY-P 316 Psychology of Childhood and Adolescence (3 cr.)
+- PSY-P 316 Psychology of Childhood and Adolescence (3 cr.)
 Every Fall.
-P: PSY-P 103.
-R:Sophomore standing.
+P: PSY-P 103 and Sophomore standing.
 Development of behavior in infancy, childhood, and youth; factors that influence behavior.
-Credit not to be given for both PSY-P 216 and PSY-P 316.

-PSY-P 319 Psychology of Personality (3 cr.)
+Credit not to be given for both PSY-P 216 and PSY-P 316. - PSY-P 319 Psychology of Personality (3 cr.)
 Every fall.
-P: PSY-P 103.
-R: Sophomore standing.
+P: PSY-P 103 and Sophomore standing.
 Methods and results of scientific study of personality.
-Basic concepts of personality traits and their measurements; developmental influences; problems of integration.

-PSY-P 320 Social Psychology (3 cr.)
+Basic concepts of personality traits and their measurements; developmental influences; problems of integration. - PSY-P 320 Social Psychology (3 cr.)
 Every Spring.
-P: PSY-P 103.
-R: Sophomore standing.
-The study of psychological theories and research dealing with social influence and social behavior, including topics such as conformity, personal perception, aggression, attitudes, and group dynamics.

-PSY-P 322 Psychology in the Courtroom (3 cr.)
+P: PSY-P 103 and Sophomore standing.
+The study of psychological theories and research dealing with social influence and social behavior, including topics such as conformity, personal perception, aggression, attitudes, and group dynamics. - PSY-P 322 Psychology in the Courtroom (3 cr.)
 Spring, 2016.
 Alternate years.
-P: PSY-P 103.
-R: Sophomore standing.
+P: PSY-P 103 and Sophomore standing.
 This course considers the psychological aspects of roles and interactions in the courtroom.
 Topics include: definitions of "sanity" and "competency", eyewitness testimony, jury selection, instructions, and the role of psychologists as "expert witnesses" and jury selection consultants.
-Emphasis will be placed on empirical law-psychology research.

-PSY-P 324 Abnormal Psychology (3 cr.)
+Emphasis will be placed on empirical law-psychology research. - PSY-P 324 Abnormal Psychology (3 cr.)
 Fall and Spring.
-P: PSY-P 103.
-R:Sophomore standing.
-A first course in abnormal psychology, with emphasis on forms of abnormal behavior, etiology, development, interpretation, and final manifestations.

-PSY-P 325 Psychology of Learning (3 cr.)
+P: PSY-P 103 and Sophomore standing.
+A first course in abnormal psychology, with emphasis on forms of abnormal behavior, etiology, development, interpretation, and final manifestations. - PSY-P 325 Psychology of Learning (3 cr.)
 Every Fall.
-P: PSY-P 103.
-R: Sophomore standing.
-Facts and principles of human and animal learning, especially as treated in theories attempting to provide a framework for understanding what learning is and how it takes place.

-PSY-P 326 Behavioral Neuroscience (3 cr.)
+P: PSY-P 103 and Sophomore standing.
+Facts and principles of human and animal learning, especially as treated in theories attempting to provide a framework for understanding what learning is and how it takes place. - PSY-P 326 Behavioral Neuroscience (3 cr.)
 Every Spring.
-P: PSY-P 103.
-R: BIOL-L 100 or BIOL-L 105 and sophomore standing.
-Central nervous system functions in relation to sensory processes, motivation, and learning.

-PSY-P 327 Psychology of Motivation (3 cr.)
+P: PSY-P 103 and Sophomore standing.
+R: BIOL-L 100 or BIOL-L 105.
+Central nervous system functions in relation to sensory processes, motivation, and learning. - PSY-P 327 Psychology of Motivation (3 cr.)
 Fall 2015, then every Fall.
-P: PSY-P 103.
-R: Sophomore standing.
-How needs, desires, and incentives influence behavior; research on motivational processes in human and animal behavior, including ways in which motives change and develop.

-PSY-P 335 Cognitive Psychology (3 cr.)
+P: PSY-P 103 and Sophomore standing.
+How needs, desires, and incentives influence behavior; research on motivational processes in human and animal behavior, including ways in which motives change and develop. - PSY-P 335 Cognitive Psychology (3 cr.)
 Every Spring.
-P: PSY-P 103.
-R: Sophomore standing.
-Introduction to human cognitive processes, including attention and perception, memory, psycholinguistics, problem solving, and thinking.

-PSY-P 355 Experimental Psychology (3 cr.)
+P: PSY-P 103 and Sophomore standing.
+Introduction to human cognitive processes, including attention and perception, memory, psycholinguistics, problem solving, and thinking. - PSY-P 355 Experimental Psychology (3 cr.)
 Fall and Spring.
-P: P259 or P390 Introduction to Psychological Inquiry, PSY-K 300.
+P: P259 or P390 Introduction to Psychological

+Inquiry, PSY-K 300.
 Scientific methods applied to the problems of psychology.
 Design and execution of simple psychological experiments, treatment of results, and preparation of written reports.
 This course is required for students entering the psychology major in Fall, 2012 or later.
 Students entering the major prior to Fall, 2012 are NOT required to take this course.